Policy Statement

 - Pensions providers

-As the controller for certain elements of data, the Union is liable for ensuring our compliance with GDPR and we must only appoint processors who can provide sufficient guarantees that the requirements of the GDPR will be met and the rights of data subjects protected.
+As the controller for certain elements of data, the Union is liable for ensuring our compliance with GDPR and we must only appoint processors who can provide sufficient guarantees that the requirements of the GDPR will be met, and the rights of data subjects protected.

 Third party processors must only act on the documented instructions of a controller.
 They will however have some direct responsibilities under GDPR and may be subject to fines or other sanctions if they don’t comply.